ArkEcosystem/laravel-foundation/usage/fortify.md

 }
 ```

-6. Set Permission class in the `config/permission.php` file:
+6. Set the Permission model in the `config/permission.php` file:

 ```php
 'permission' => ARKEcosystem\Foundation\Fortify\Models\Permission::class,
 ```

 7. Setup permissions and roles in `database/seeders/app/permissions.json`.
-Take a look at the (examples/fortify/permissions.json)[example].
+Take a look at the [examples/fortify/permissions.json](example).

 ### Required images